Master of Fine Arts in Dance

 On-Campus and Distance Education Degree Programs

-Credit-hour requirements are subject to the following limitations:
+Credit hour requirements for all graduate degrees at Texas A&M University are subject to the following limitations:

-- To receive a graduate degree from Texas A&M University, students must earn one-third or more of the credits through the institution’s own direct instruction.
+- To receive a graduate degree, students must earn one-third or more of the credits through the institution’s own direct instruction.
 These limitations also apply to joint degree programs.

-- Transfer credits may be used toward meeting the credit hour requirements under the following limitations:
+- Transfer credits may be used to meet the credit hour requirements under the following limitations:

 - The maximum number of credit hours which may be considered for transfer credit is the greater of 12 credit hours or one-third (1/3) of the total hours of a degree plan.

-- Graduate and/or upper-level undergraduate courses taken in residence at an accredited United States or international institution (recognized by the Office of Admissions), with a final grade of B or greater, may be considered for transfer credit if – at the time the courses were completed – the courses would be accepted for credit toward a similar degree for a student in degree-seeking status at the host institution.
+- Graduate and/or upper-level undergraduate courses (400-level only) taken in residence at an accredited United States or international institution (recognized by the Office of Admissions), with a final grade of B or greater, may be considered for transfer credit if – at the time the courses were completed – the courses would be accepted for credit toward a similar degree for a student in degree-seeking status at the host institution.

 - An official transcript from the institution at which the transfer coursework was taken must be sent directly to the Office of Admissions.
 Coursework credit submitted for transfer from any institution must be shown in semester credit hours or equated to semester credit hours.